 20. Quati Beach

-This cove with calm, shallow waters has restinga vegetation and coconut palms on fine, loose sand.
-The sea is rich in octopuses and lobsters.
+This cove of calm and shallow waters is home to sandbank vegetation and coconut trees on fine sand and loose sand.
+The sea is rich in octopus and lobsters.

 21. Guaratiba Beach